10 skills you need to build successful digital experiences

 Behind any amazing digital experience is an amazing digital team.
 With a combination of project management skills, development know-how and editing expertise, they’ll be able to guarantee the long-term success of your digital experiences.

-But while a digital dream team will ensure your project runs without a hitch, the first challenge is knowing which skills you’ll need.
+But while a digital dream team will ensure your digital project runs without a hitch, the first challenge is knowing which skills you’ll need.
 Here are the most important ones to add to your checklist.